pkprincekumar7/annual-sports-event-full/docs/markdown/BACKEND_ENDPOINTS_ROLES.md

 - **Public**: No authentication required
 - **Authenticated**: Any logged-in user (admin, coordinator, captain, or player)
 - **Admin**: Only users with admin registration number
-- **Coordinator**: Users assigned as coordinators for specific sports (can perform admin operations for their assigned sports)
+- **Coordinator**: Users assigned as coordinators for specific sports (can manage operations for their assigned sports)
 - **Captain**: Users assigned as captains for specific sports (can create teams for their assigned sports)
 - **Player**: Regular authenticated users

-**Note**: Coordinators can perform admin operations (except editing/deleting sports) for their assigned sports only.
-Captains can create teams for their assigned sports only.
+**Note**: Coordinators can manage operations for their assigned sports only.
+Captains can create teams for their assigned sports only (no admin override).

 ## Date Range Validation Types

 - **Registration Period**: Current date must be within `registration_dates.start` and `registration_dates.end`
 - **Event Period**: Current date must be after `registration_dates.end` and before `event_dates.end`
-- **Event Scheduling Period**: Current date must be after `registration_dates.start` and before `event_dates.end`
 - **Event Status Update Period**: Current date must be between `event_dates.start` and `event_dates.end`
-- **Registration Deadline Check**: Applied globally to all non-GET requests (except login, event-schedule, and points-table).
+- **Registration Deadline Check**: Applied globally to all non-GET requests (except login/password routes, event-schedule, points-table, event-years, and departments).
 Blocks requests after `registration_dates.end`
 - **Match Date Validation**: Match date must be within `event_dates.start` and `event_dates.end` (validated in route handler)

 ## Event ID Parameter